 Shin Yoo firstname.lastname@example.org Office: E3-1 Room 2405

-This course is concerned with a broad range of software testing technique, with a heavy emphasis on automation, tools, and frameworks, as well as the research output behind them.
+This course is concerned with a broad range of software testing techniques, with a heavy emphasis on automation, tools, and frameworks, as well as the research outputs behind them.
 The topic will include, but are not limited to: black box testing/combinatorial testing, random testing, concepts of coverage, structural testing, mutation testing, regression testing, testability transformation, automated debugging, etc.

 - Coursework: 30%